SandbhorSarjerao/My-Portfolio-Website/README.md

 # My-Portfolio-Website

 This is My Portfolio Website , I developed it using Python language.
-For developling it I used Flask Framework
+For developling it I used Flask Framework.

 # Technology used -
 1) Python